mutantsan/ckanext-core-fix/README.md

 This extensions comes to provide temprorary fixes to CKAN core that isn't yet applied, but will be (probably) applied soon.

 By default, all the fixes are enabled.
-Check the **Config settings** section to understand how to disabled specific fix.
+Check the **List of fixes** and **Config settings** section to understand how to disabled specific fix.

 All the fixes must be associated with a PR to the CKAN core.

+Merged fixes could be deleted from this extension with new versions, as I don't want to store them forever and increase the list of disabled fixes in config.

 ## Requirements